 Each successfully completed module and the practical period is documented in your Career Passport.
 At the end you submit your Career Passport online to the Career Service and receive your certificate.

-Pillar 1: Apply
+Pillar I: Apply

-Pillar 2: Speak
+Pillar II: Speak

-Pillar 3: Live
+Pillar III: Live

-Pillar 4: Work
+Pillar IV: Work

 Get your Career Passport

 Get started by choosing your first activities.
-We recommend taking the workshop "Developing your career plan" as one of your first activities.
-Please always check for application deadlines for any activity.Show more
+We recommend that you start with the mandatory activities, followed by the compulsory elective activities.
+Please always check for the registration deadlines that apply to all activities.Show more